Harvard Health Coach Certification: Is It Worth It? (2026 Guide)

 harvard health coach certification feature

-In this post, you’ll learn everything you need to know about the Harvard health coach certification so you can decide if it’s the right investment for your coaching business.
+Here’s everything you need to know about the Harvard health coach certification — what’s included, what’s not, and whether it’s the right move for your coaching career in 2026.

 harvard health coach certification harvard

-The program is structured around six weekly modules that cover evidence-based approaches to behavior changes needed to adopt and sustain healthy habits.
-Each module requires about 4-6 hours of study time.
+The curriculum is built around six modules covering evidence-based approaches to behavior change — specifically how to help clients adopt and maintain healthy habits.

-The curriculum covers the six pillars of lifestyle medicine:
+The program focuses on the six pillars of lifestyle medicine:

 • Nutrition and diet